ibmresilient/resilient-community-apps/fn_service_now/README.md

   notes of a previous release
 -->

+### v1.0.4
+* Verified on ServiceNow Paris release

 ### v1.0.3
 * Verified on ServiceNow Orlando release
 * Support added for Resilient AppHost

 ### v1.0.2
 * Verified on ServiceNow New York release

 ### v1.0.1
 * Verified on ServiceNow Madrid release

 ### v1.0.0
 * Initial release

 ---